 Historically, Apple has used M&A as a tool to enrich its dominant product of the day, with its focus over time shifting from its computer to its smartphone.
-Over the years, the company has spent vast sums to outright buy startups’ technology and weave it into the Apple ecosystem.

-But where has Apple written its largest checks?
 Using CB Insights M&A data, we made a visual timeline of the largest acquisitions in the company’s history.